olix3001/atra-zig/README.md

 This is a reimagined version of [funcieqDEV's](https://github.com/funcieqDEV) [Atra](https://github.com/funcieqDEV/Atra) html template engine.
-I **DO NOT** plan on supporting this project in the future, as it is only made for the purpose or learning zig programming language.
+I **DO NOT** plan on supporting this project in the future, as it is only made for the purpose of learning zig programming language.
 However at this point this project is kinda complete, with support for all major features (unstable).

 ## ✨ Features

 - **Component-based architecture** - Reusable components with `@<macro>` declarations,
 - **Modern syntax** - Clean and readable syntax,
-- **Fast compilation** - Built with Zig for maximum performance,
+- **Blazing fast compilation** - Built with Zig for maximum performance,
 - **Hot reloading** - Watch mode for instant development feedback (unavailable),
 - **Static output** - Generates (kinda) optimized HTML files.

+## 🏎️ Performance

+This project is written with performance in mind.
+To squeeze out the most from even worst PCs, heap allocations are used only where unavoidable.
+For example lexer (sometimes called scanner) does not allocate anything, but instead It works like an iterator scanning every token on demand, returning pointer to the original source instead of copying the data.

+There are many more tricks like this, all of which combined give unbelievable performance!
+Compiling file with 10000 lines takes less than 40ms on my computer, 30 of which are system calls.

 ## 🚀 Quick Start